Index

 Learn how keys, platforms, and files are organized

 One important question is: what happens once my translation file is uploaded to Lokalise?
-How my data will be stored and organized?
+How will my data be stored and organized?

-First of all, let's discuss some important terminology:
+First of all, let's discuss some important terminology.

-Translation file — a file that contains your translation data.
-It can be a regular
+This is a file that contains your translation data.
+It can be a regular DOCX file or a JSON file that stores data in a key-value format.

 index.hello